globe icon

 • Support is not always up to users' expectations

-• Less user-friendly than other platforms
+• It is less user-friendly than other platforms

 Income Invitation Code